All Episodes

 He's changed his mind on this.

-We have a system that drives down a cost for everybody.
+We're in a system that drives down a cost for everybody.

-We've got to have healthier people.
+We got to have healthier people issues.

-So you're gonna mandate it.
+So you're going to mandate it.

 All the rest of this is just BS.

-It ain't gonna work out that way.
+It ain't going to work out that way.

-The question last time we sat down to talk with you was on May 4th, and you told us you think we're in an economic war right now.
+The question, last time we sat down to talk with you was on May 4th, and you told us you think we're in an economic war right now.

 How much progress do you think we've made in that war?